 The GHDI program does not directly offer scholarships.

-The Center for Global Health Delivery – Dubai has generously committed to fund both 10 full and 10 partial 2018 GHDI scholarships for students meeting specific criteria.
-Full scholarships will cover tuition and living expenses, and partial scholarship will cover tuition only.
+The Center for Global Health Delivery – Dubai has generously committed to fund both 10 full and 10 partial 2018 GHDI scholarships.
 These scholarships are available to applicants that meet the following criteria:

 - Geography/residency: UAE citizen, long-term residency in the UAE, or from the Center’s region (Afghanistan, Mauritania, Algeria, Morocco, Armenia, Nepal, Azerbaijan, Oman, Bahrain, Pakistan, Bangladesh, Palestinian Territories, China, Philippines, Djibouti, Qatar, Egypt, Russia, India, Saudi Arabia, Indonesia, Serbia, Iran, Somalia, Iraq, South, Africa, Israel, Sri Lanka, Jordan, Sudan, Kazakhstan, Syrian Arab Republic, Kenya, Tajikistan, Korea, Tunisia, Kuwait, Turkmenistan, Kyrgyzstan, Turkey, Lebanon, United Arab Emirates, Libya, Uzbekistan, Malaysia and Yemen)

 - Professional role: Preference will be given to students who will have a major role in hospitals, clinical or policy-making bodies

 There is no separate application for these scholarships.
 Decisions will be made at the discretion of the faculty by the end of March/beginning of April, and applicants will be notified via email.